-Pupils with SEND will be supported to access to the National Curriculum through the specialist SEN provision provided by the school as is necessary, and as far as possible, taking into account the wishes of their parents and the needs of the individual.
+Pupils with SEND will be supported to access the National Curriculum through the specialist SEND provision provided by the school as is necessary, and as far as possible, taking into account the wishes of their parents and the needs of the individual.

-Every effort will be made to educate pupils with SEN alongside their peers in a mainstream classroom setting.
-In class provision and support are deployed effectively to ensure the curriculum is differentiated where necessary.
+Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
+In class, provision and support are deployed effectively to ensure the curriculum is differentiated where necessary.

-However, there may be times where it is more appropriate for a child to attend an intervention group that takes place in one of our support rooms (The Hive, The Rainbow Room or The Beach Hut).
+However, there may be times where it is more appropriate for a child to attend an intervention group that takes place in one of our support rooms (The Hive, The Orchard, The Proud Peacock Room, The Ocean Room, The Rainbow Room or The Beach Hut).
 This will be recorded in a termly provision map and progress will be monitored closely.
 Interventions will be regularly discussed at Pupil Progress Meetings held termly between Headteacher, Inclusion Coordinator and class teachers.

-Regular training and learning opportunities for staff on the subject of SEN and SEN teaching are provided both in school and across the locality of schools.
-Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEN.
+Regular training and learning opportunities for staff on the subject of SEND and SEND teaching are provided both in school and across the locality of schools.
+Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEND.